 Every woman who is pregnant and ordinarily resident in Ireland is entitled to maternity care under the Maternity and Infant Scheme.
 Ordinarily resident means you are living here, or you intend to remain living here for at least one year.
-Ireland provides very high quality Maternity care, to both mothers and infants.
-You can access a list of public hospitals that provide Maternity Care below.
-Private hospitals also provide Maternity Care in some areas, but details of these services are not listed here.
-To find out which hospital is nearest your home, or to get directions to a Maternity Hospital, visit our Map Centre.
+Ireland provides very high-quality Maternity care, to both mothers and infants.

 In January 2016 Ireland’s first National Maternity Strategy Creating a Better Future Together was published.
 The strategy is a roadmap for the improvement of services over the next ten years and identifies four priorities: